 How to Structure an Essay (Outline)

-This section discusses how your essay should be organized in terms of its core parts.
-A proper structure is among the key elements to a high grade as it helps the reader move through your work without missing the point and follow the logical flow of your thoughts.
-A standard essay format looks like this:
+This section covers how your essay should be organized in its core parts and main points.
+A proper structure is one key to a high grade: it helps the reader follow the sense of your ideas from one paragraph to the next.
+A standard essay format at the structural level looks like this:

 One introduction paragraph